Luxury homes in Celina, Texas

 Price Relative to Frisco

-Celina's median price runs 20–25% below comparable Frisco product.
+Celina sits meaningfully below Frisco on price for comparable product.
 For buyers who want new construction, modern finishes, and master-planned amenities without the Frisco premium, Celina is the clear choice.

 04